NovaDev404/iRAM-Plus/README.md

 # iRAM+
 <img height="128" width="128" src="https://raw.githubusercontent.com/NovaDev404/iRAM-Plus/refs/heads/main/iRAM-Plus/Assets.xcassets/AppIcon.appiconset/icon.png">
-A fork of GetMoreRam that allows you to enable "Increased Memory Limit" to your sideloaded apps without using Xcode
+A fork of GetMoreRam that alows you to enable `Increased Memory Limit` to your sideloaded apps directly on device

 ## Progress
 - [x] Rebrand to iRAM+